1993–94 NHL season: Bracket

 The top eight teams in each conference made the playoffs, with the two division winners seeded 1–2 based on regular season records, and the six remaining teams seeded 3–8.
 In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).
 The NHL used "re-seeding" instead of a fixed bracket playoff system.
 During the first three rounds, the highest remaining seed in each conference was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.
 The higher-seeded team was awarded home-ice advantage.
-The two conference winners then advanced to the Stanley Cup Finals.
+The two conference winners then advanced to the Stanley Cup Final.

 Awards

 The NHL awards presentation took place on June 16, 1994.